chromaui/learnstorybook.com/content/intro-to-storybook/react/en/deploy.md

 ![Netlify connect to repo](/intro-to-storybook/netlify-account-picker.png)

 Configure Netlify by highlighting which build command to run in its CI and which directory the static site is outputted in.
 For branch choose `master`.
-Directory is `storybook-static`.
+Directory is `.storybook-static`.
 Build command use `yarn build-storybook`.

 ![Netlify settings](/intro-to-storybook/netlify-settings.png)